fatmagunturkun/Digital-Biometric-Measures-in-Long-COVID/README.md

 2. downstream_analysis: This file contains the code used for downstream analysis, including comparisons between treatment arms, clustering of summary measure trajectories, and the creation of tables and figures.

+3. analysis_results: This file contains the outputs of all analyses, including results from each model, summary tables, and generated figures.
+It provides a comprehensive overview of model findings and visualizations.

 # Citations:

  1. Geng LN, Bonilla H, Hedlin H, et al. Nirmatrelvir-Ritonavir and Symptoms in Adults With Postacute Sequelae of SARS-CoV-2 Infection: The STOP-PASC Randomized Clinical Trial.
 JAMA Intern Med 2024; 184(9): 1024–1034.